Welcome to Bridge Base Online!

 - Howell.
-BBO has support for Howell, but permission to run Howell tournaments is granted on request and needs a special description string to work.
+BBO has support for Howell.
+Note that permission to run Howell tournaments is granted on request and needs a special description string to work.
 Click here to read more about Howell on BBO.

-If using prepared deals for your games, make sure to verify the folder of deals before uploading it, to verify if all boards are loading properly.
+If using prepared deals for your games, it’s recommended that you browse through your folder of deals before uploading it, to verify if all boards are loading properly.
 A corrupted folder of deals can cause your tournament to be cancelled at start.